 Why do I mention this?
 Well, you see, with this new Virtual Boy launch, you can choose to buy a Virtual Boy replica itself, which is a bit expensive, or you can pick up a cheaper cardboard version, which will also do the trick.

 Dear God.
 Some of us will need to start looking around in random sheds and bins, attics and outhouses, for our old sets in time for the Virtual Boy re-release, certainly if we hoped to save a bit of cash-cash-money.
-And so, now that we're on the topic and everything, I wanna know where all of your Labo is now.
+And so, since we're on the topic and everything, I wanna know where all of your Labo is now.
 Did you even buy any, huh?!
 Yes, you see, I'm redirecting my guilt over unbuilt toys at you, fellow Nintendo fan.

 In fact, I'm gonna go ask some of the folks here at Nintendo Life HQ first, so have a read of that, and then jump down the bottom to join in with the comments!